 Lateral femoral cutaneous nerve

 The lateral femoral cutaneous nerve originates from the dorsal branches of the second and third lumbar ventral rami.
-It emerges from the lateral edge of the psoas major muscle and travels diagonally across the iliacus muscle, heading towards the anterior superior iliac spine.
-It provides innervation to the parietal peritoneum located in the iliac fossa.
+This nerve emerges from the lateral edge of the psoas major muscle and travels diagonally across the iliacus muscle.
+It then heads towards the anterior superior iliac spine.
+On its way, it provides innervation to the parietal peritoneum that is located in the iliac fossa.

-The anterior branch of the nerve becomes superficial around 10 cm below the anterior superior iliac spine.
-It then proceeds to provide innervation to the skin of the front and outer side of the thigh, extending all the way to the knee.
+The anterior branch of the nerve becomes superficial a few centimeters below the anterior superior iliac spine.
+This branch then proceeds to provide innervation to the skin on the front and outer side of the thigh.
+This innervation extends all the way to the knee.
 At its endpoint, it connects with the cutaneous branches of the anterior division of the femoral nerve and the infrapatellar branch of the saphenous nerve.
-These combine to form the peripatellar plexus.
+These branches then combine to form the peripatellar plexus.

 The posterior branch penetrates the fascia lata at a higher position compared to the anterior branch.
-It then splits to provide innervation to the skin on the outer side, extending from the greater trochanter to approximately the middle of the thigh.
-Additionally, it may also supply sensation to the skin of the gluteal region.
+It then splits to provide innervation to the skin on the outer side.
+This innervation extends from the greater trochanter to approximately the middle of the thigh.
+The posterior branch may also supply sensation to the skin of the gluteal region.

 Terminology | Lateral femoral cutaneous nerve Latin: Nervus cutaneous lateralis femoris |